jetmartin/dev_tools/docs/git/credential.md

 ```

 > If you do not want to type your credentials, you better has to look for using git over SSH.

+## SSH key

+> This is from far the most recomended method.

+- It is the most secure and robust method
+- It's supported by most of Git platforms (github, gitlab, ...)
+- You can add a pathphrase to your key

+Refer to the nice [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

+## acces token

+Some platforms such as GitLab allow to use personal acces token.
+If you can prefer the SSH key aythentification.
+This method can be usefull for process automation with limited permissions on each tokens.

+as an exemple refer to the [GitLab documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

+You can concatenate the token in the url for some automation use-cases ex : `git clone https://username:token@domain.tld/repo.git`